 Since 1997, Entelligence consultants have delivered over 30,000 enterprise IT projects.
 And what we’ve found is that the top 10% of IT consultants – the A players - have 5 traits that put them head and shoulders above the rest of the crowd.

 The traits you’re about to read may seem simple but, the key to success here is consistency.
 Only doing some of these things and not others won’t add up to A player status.
 And doing all of these things only some of the time?
 Same.
-The rule of thumb is “you have to do to 100% of these things 100% of the time.”
+The rule of thumb is: A Players do to 100% of these things 100% of the time.

 - A Players Master Communication

 Most IT projects fail not because of poor planning, the wrong design or faulty technology.
 They fail because of poor communication.
 Being able to explain technical information to non-technical people is a skill A players not only have but have mastered.
 They know how to change their language, alter their communication style and mimic the body language of the person they’re communicating with.
 They can clearly articulate goals, strategies and outcomes to all management levels in an organization.
 They evoke confidence and have tremendous patience, making sure everyone is clear no matter how long it takes.
 A players know to give status reports and to do so proactively; they understand that project close-out and process documentation are critical; and they work to build and maintain confidence among their peers and managers that result in successful outcomes.

 A players are hungry.
 There’s no doubt that they are passionate about what they do.
 But they are also ambitious.
 They want to advance their careers to the highest level.
 They want to learn and grow.
 And they’re constantly striving to level-up their skills, both technically and professionally.